 Note that attorney disciplinary procedures are entirely separate from criminal cases.
 A hearing is conducted in front of the Nevada State Bar Disciplinary Board, which decides whether the attorney committed misconduct.
 However, the Nevada Supreme Court has jurisdiction to review cases where the attorney's license is suspended or revoked.

-Victims in alleged cases of unauthorized practice of law may try to collect monetary damages through bringing a civil lawsuit.
+Victims in alleged cases of unauthorized practice of law may try to collect monetary damages by bringing a civil lawsuit.
 Possible civil causes of action include:

 - breach of contract,